ARMmbed/mbed-client-example-6lowpan/README.md

 ## Test Usage

 * Make sure that the mDS and Connected Home App are up and running.
-* On the server side where the mDS is running, open a browser and type:
+* On the server side where the mDS is running, open a browser tab and type:

-* Open a tab in the browser and type:

 ```
 //localhost:8082